New Zealand AK class carriage: Design

 The class was designed by KiwiRail's mechanical design staff in Wellington.
 It has GPS-triggered announcements, with displays on ceiling-mounted screens and commentary at each seat in five languages: English, French, German, Japanese and Mandarin.
 It runs on newly designed air-cushioned P11 bogies.
 Seating was supplied by a Wellington-based manufacturer.

 With large panoramic windows and quarter lights in the roof, the area of glass per AK car is 52 m2.
 To one side of each seat is a jack for headphones for the on-board commentary, and in front of each seat is a flip-down tray table.
 Seats facing each other in groups of four are positioned around a fixed table.
 Power points are provided at each seat area.
 Carry-on baggage can be stored overhead.

 Support vehicles

 AKS

 In March 2018 it was reported that two SA carriages were being overhauled and converted into luggage vans for KiwiRail Scenic Journeys.
 This was later revised to three SA carriage conversions into AKS luggage vans of six SA carriages moved to Hutt Workshops.
 The new AKS vans are fitted with a crew compartment, luggage and bicycle racks, recycling and catering storage.

 AKF

-In 2023, a kitchen carriage, AKF6112 on the Tranz Alpine using SA carriages overhauled and converted into luggage vans by KiwiRail's Hutt Workshops for their "Scenic Plus" dining experience.
+In 2023, a kitchen carriage, AKF6112 on the Tranz Alpine using SA carriages overhauled and converted into kitchen carriages by KiwiRail's Hutt Workshops for their "Scenic Plus" dining experience.
 Two other SA carriages are being overhauled as AKF kitchen carriages for the Northern Explorer and Coastal Pacific services.

+AKV

+Four AKV open-air viewing/generator vans have been converted from AG vans, which in turn were converted from FM guards vans dating from the late 1970s and early 1980s.